Communities

 Bracha Levatalah is a real issue, and so the question is quite relevant (and which is why I am only commenting, as I don't have the actual answer).
 So planning properly in terms of minimizing time/interruptions between Bracha and Mitzvah is quite important.
 But in the end, if there is a delay/interruption (however that is Halachically defined) that invalidates the Bracha for that Mitzvah but you did the Mitzvah anyway (presumably because you didn't realize the delay/interruption was a problem, but could also be for example if one person is making the Bracha and someone else is doing the action - which can definitely be the case with Shofar when the Baal Tokeah has already fulfilled the Mitzvah and is now blowing for someone else and the other person makes the Bracha) then the Mitzvah counts.

-manassehkatz‭ wrote about 3 years ago · edited about 3 years ago
+manassehkatz‭ wrote over 3 years ago · edited over 3 years ago

 Still just comments, but a little more info: Just started studying Mishneh Torah Hilchos Brachos.
 In introductory, mostly general, rules, mentions that a relevant interruption is not a Hefsek - classic example is "pass the salt" between Hamotzi and eating bread (Mishneh Torah actually has this example, but I have heard it elsewhere as well).
 Arguably "page numbers" would fall into that category.
 I think generally accepted is that additional discussion not required - e.g., a Dvar Torah about the Torah or Haftorah - would be considered a Hefsek citation needed.
 That being said, I am pretty sure that historically Akdamus was recited after the Kohen said Birchos Hatorah but that now (at least in all Shuls I know of) it is recited after the Kohen is called up but before he says Birchos Hatorah.